Cycle classes on abelian varieties and the geometry of the Abel-Jacobi map: Curve classes on abelian varieties

 where $^tP$ is the reciprocal polynomial of $P$.
 Polynomials $P(x)=\sum_{k=0}^{2g} \alpha_kx^k$ with rational coefficients taking integral values on integers are well-known to be combinations with integral coefficients of binomial polynomials.
 We also have to take into account the reciprocal condition to compute the denominators of the elements in $M$.
 In dimension $2$, we get that $2\delta_i$ is algebraic for any $i$.

 Recall from Definition \ref{fisplit} that an abelian variety $A$ is split if its first K\"{u}nneth projector $\delta_1$ on $H_1(A,\mathbb{Z})$ is algebraic.
-This section is devoted to the proof of the following \begin{prop} Let $A$ be an abelian variety.
+This property is related to Theorem \ref{theomain} by the following \begin{prop} Let $A$ be an abelian variety.

 (i) Assume $A$ is principally polarized (or has a unimodular line bundle) and the minimal class $\gamma_{\rm min}$ is algebraic.
 Then $A$ is split.

 (ii) Assume $A$ is a direct summand in a product of Jacobians, then $A$ is split.